Panama president rules out talks with Trump over canal threat

 “There is absolutely no Chinese interference or participation in anything to do with the Panama Canal,” Mulino said.

+“There are no Chinese soldiers in the canal, for the love of God,” he added.

+Panama established diplomatic relations with China in 2017, after breaking off ties with Taiwan — a decision criticized by Trump’s first administration.

-On Tuesday, dozens of demonstrators gathered outside the US embassy in Panama City chanting “Trump, animal, leave the canal alone” and burning an image of the incoming American president.
+On Tuesday, dozens of demonstrators gathered outside the US embassy in Panama City chanting “Trump, animal, leave the canal alone” and burning an image of the incoming US president.